bedrocksystems/BRiCk/doc/sphinx/pointers.rst

   <https://eel.is/c++draft/intro.object#1>_,
   `basic.life#4 <https://eel.is/c++draft/basic.life#4>`_ and
   `basic.types.general#def:value <https://eel.is/c++draft/basic.types.general#def:value>`_.
-  In particular, `basic.life#4` licenses compilers to discard object contents outside their lifetime even in surprising scenarios; e.g. placement new over initialized memory is allowed to discard the initialization, even when the constructor is a no-op.
+  In particular, `basic.life#4 <https://eel.is/c++draft/basic.life#4>`_ licenses compilers to discard object contents outside their lifetime even in surprising scenarios; e.g. placement new over initialized memory is allowed to discard the initialization, even when the constructor is a no-op.
 .. [#std-ptr-values] "Values of pointer type" are discussed in `basic.compound#3
   <https://eel.is/c++draft/basic.compound#3>`_.

+.. [#invalid-ptr-no-alloc-id] The reason that this function is partial is because invalid pointers do not contain allocation IDs.